aheze/Find-App/_pages/presskit.md

   - Organize photos with stars.
   - Search in starred photos, screenshots, or all photos.
   - Superfast scanning (~10 photos per second on iPhone 13).
-  - Ignore photos that you don't want Find to scan.
+  - Ignore photos that you don't want OpenFind to scan.
   - Everything runs 100% offline and nothing ever leaves your device.
 - Camera.
 Scan through books and worksheets like they're nothing.
   - Look for text in real-time.